Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/T10 Command Center/Readme.md

 * Adjust the system config to allow to enable the HTTP Client and allow for insecure HTTPS

 ## Things to consider
-* This script did not account for all neccessary control features, as this particular ask had no need for Camera control and other features found on Room Devices.
+* This script did not account for all necessary control features, as this particular ask had no need for Camera control and other features found on Room Devices.
 * Depending on your need, you may need  to change UI, parent and child scripts to add in any missing elements for your use case.

 ## Deployment

-There are many flavors of deployment, but I recommned using Ce-Deploy by Christopher Norman, as it's a great tool for loading this into a whole environment quickly and easily.
+There are many flavors of deployment, but I recommend using Ce-Deploy by Christopher Norman, as it's a great tool for loading this into a whole environment quickly and easily.

 * [CE-Deploy](https://github.com/voipnorm/CE-Deploy)